 Slightly outside of town, the Bramon Wine Estate is well worth a visit, and is the only vineyard in the area.
 You can even spend a full day here, but make sure to book in advance for picnic-style lunches.

 Another popular spot is the awesome Emily Moon River Lodge, a bohemian guesthouse where day visitors are welcome to visit for lunch, dinner or sunset drinks.
-Other places not to miss include curries at Lemongrass and seafood at The Fat Fish.
+Another place not to miss includes seafood at The Fat Fish.

 Best things to do near Knysna and Plettenberg Bay